lawaloa/SQL_Project_2/README.md

 This project seeks to confront the pressing **Maji Ndogo water crisis** through the lens of **SQL analysis**.
 Rather than treating our dataset as disconnected numbers, we view it as a living story — each row and column carrying the experiences of citizens, workers, and communities.

  Our mission is to:
-- Step back from isolated data points to discover patterns and hidden correlations.
+- Begin by **cleaning our data**, making sure employee records are accurate and complete.
 - Use clustering and aggregation to reveal systemic narratives.
 - Treat data with integrity by validating, auditing, and ensuring trustworthiness.
 - Provide both granular insights (individual sources, employees, queues) and a panoramic overview (locations, quality, availability).